statsig-io/docs/docs/sdks/getting-started.md

 slug: /sdks/getting-started
 ---

-Statsig offers a wide range of SDKs, supporting over **30 platforms** to help you integrate experimentation, feature flagging, and logging functionality directly into your product, whether it’s a web, mobile, or server-side application.
+Statsig provides a comprehensive set of SDKs to integrate experimentation, feature flagging, and logging into your applications.
+With support for over **30 platforms**, Statsig’s SDKs enable you to control feature rollouts and experiments seamlessly, whether you're building for **web**, **mobile**, or **server-side** environments.

-Statsig’s SDKs enable two core functions:

-1. **Targeting & Assignment**: Dynamically assign users to experiment variants or control feature rollouts based on their attributes.
-You can target users by any **user or environment-level attribute** that you log, such as location, device type, or user behavior.

-2. **Logging Events**: Log events for user actions or system behaviors to analyze feature performance or experiment outcomes.
-These events are used to compute metrics, which are accessible through the **Statsig Console** for in-depth analysis.

-For web platforms, such as JavaScript and React, Statsig also supports **[autocaptured events for web analytics](/webanalytics/overview)** and **[session replay](/session-replay/overview)** to give you insights into user behavior without manual event tracking.

-To learn more about the differences between **client-side** and **server-side** SDKs, you can refer to our [Client vs Server SDK Overview](/sdks/client-vs-server).

 ---

+## Why Use Statsig SDKs?

+Statsig SDKs are designed to provide two key functionalities that help you make data-driven product decisions:

+### 1. **Targeting & Assignment**
+Effortlessly manage who sees new features and which users are assigned to experiment variants.
+You can target based on any **user attributes** (e.g., location, device type) or **environment-level attributes** you log.
+This lets you control the feature rollout experience and experiment assignments dynamically.

+### 2. **Logging Events**
+Automatically log user actions and system events for in-depth analysis.
+The event logs feed into Statsig’s platform to generate key **metrics** for your experiments and features, which can be analyzed in the **Statsig Console**.

+For web-based platforms (e.g., JavaScript, React), Statsig also supports:
+- **[Autocaptured Events for Web Analytics](/webanalytics/overview)**: Automatically track user interactions without manual instrumentation.
+- **[Session Replay](/session-replay/overview)**: Capture detailed session recordings to better understand how users interact with your product.

+---

+## Choosing the Right SDK: Client vs. Server

+Statsig offers both **client-side** and **server-side** SDKs, each suited to different use cases:

+- **Client-Side SDKs**: Designed for user-facing applications where events are logged directly from the browser or mobile app.
+These SDKs work in real-time, providing instant feedback on user behavior.

+- **Server-Side SDKs**: Ideal for backend services, allowing you to control experiments, feature flags, and log server-side events.
+Server-side SDKs offer more control, especially for use cases involving system-level actions or business logic.

+For a detailed comparison, refer to the [Client vs Server SDK Overview](/sdks/client-vs-server).

+Additionally, for frameworks like **Next.js** that bridge client and server-side logic, we offer specialized SDKs like the [Next.js SDK](/client/javascript-sdk/nextjs) for seamless integration.

+---

-## Client SDKs
+## Client-Side SDKs

-Our client-side SDKs are used for building user-facing applications, including mobile, web, and other client environments.
-Select the SDK that fits your platform from the list below:
+Our client-side SDKs are designed for front-end applications, enabling instant event logging, feature gating, and user assignments.
+Whether you're building for mobile, web, or other client platforms, Statsig offers SDKs tailored for your needs:

 - [JavaScript](/client/javascript-sdk)
 - [React](/client/javascript-sdk/react)